fictionco/fiction/@apps/docs/src/docs/creating-themes.md

 As discussed above, a theme just needs a couple considerations:

-- Style variables consolidated to `style-vars.css`
+- Style variables consolidated to `factor-styles.less`
-- Using `$setting()` and `settings.js`
+- Using `setting()` and `factor-settings.js`
 - Package.json changes
 - Theme documentation
 - Screenshots

 ### Style Vars

 To make theme customization easy for users, we recommend using CSS variables for all branding or customizeable elements of your templates and components.
-Simply add all your variables into an overrideable file called `style-vars.css` and make sure they are all scoped to the `factor-app` namespace.
+Simply add all your variables into an overrideable file called `factor-styles.less` and make sure they are all scoped to the `factor-app` namespace.

 ### Settings.js